datapolitan/MiningTheWeb/README.md

 <a id='course-readings'></a>
 ###Course Readings
 The required readings for this course consist of book chapters, newspaper articles, and short blog posts.
 The intention is to help give you a foundation in the critical skills ahead of class lectures.
 All required readings are available online or will be made available through the class portal.
 Recommended readings are suggestions if you wish to study further the topics covered in class.
-The books listed in the Suggested Readings section below offer even more depth and an extended discussion of the material we cover in class.
+The books listed in the Suggested Readings section below offer even more depth and an extended discussion of the material we cover in class. **Readings are due for the class under which they're listed.**

 ######[back to top](#top)